marionettejs/blog/source/_drafts/events-part-1.md

 2. Pass the Channel down to children objects.
 3. Create a separate module just for the Channel and require it in that way.

 I've used all of these in the past, but I've moved away from the third option in lieu of simply using the first option.
-In a later post I'll describe when and why I make the distinction between using the first and second methods.
+In a later blog post I'll describe when and why I make the distinction between using the first and second methods.

 Although this particular problem is solvable, the other two aren't as easily solved.

 The second problem I have is one I've mentioned before: it just doesn't read like very nice code when the namespacing becomes deeply nested.
 This anxiety is no doubt linked with the final problem I have with this pattern, which is that it's actually *more* error-prone than if you use Channels.
 You will quickly find yourself with long event prefixes and suffixes when you've only got one Channel, which can lead to some convoluted event names.
 There's no arguing that the more strings you're writing the more likely it is that you'll make a typo.
 Keeping strings that are used as identifiers short and sweet is very useful when writing evented architecture.

-I'd like to pause to fully appreciate that last sentence.
-For those who choose not to write evented architecture I can understand how such a statement must sound exceptionally silly.
-If the problem is with strings, then surely the solution must be to get rid of strings altogether, and not just make them shorter!
+For those who choose not to write evented architecture I can understand how that last statement must sound exceptionally silly.
+If the problem is with strings, then surely the solution must be to get rid of strings altogether and not just make them shorter!
 As Maciej pointed out, making a typo when calling a method on a normal Javascript Object yields an Error message, so why deal with the string problem at all?
 We will come back to this issue when we discuss debugging, which is coming up really soon.
 I promise!

 ## "The Wreqr syntax is unwieldy and convoluted"